hcvst/erlang-dns/README.md

 The idea is to have a simple DNS server that can be configured with arbitrary Zones via simple Erlang modules.
 It's up to you whether the Zone is defined in some file or a DB for example.
-As long as it returns a zone as a list of resource records EDNS can serve it up.
+As long as the module returns a zone as a list of resource records EDNS can serve it up.

 Releases